iesl/fair-matching/README.md

 # fair-matching
 In conference peer review, a large number of papers must be matched to a large number of reviewers automatically.
 Typically, each paper must be reviewed by _k_ reviewers and each reviewer must review at least _l_ papers and no more than _u_ papers.
 Each reviewer-paper pair has an associated affinity; the higher the affinity, the better the match.
 Unfortunately, in most deployed paper matching systems, some papers are matched to a group of reviewers all of whom have low affinity with the paper.
 This is occurs for the sake of maximizing the global affinity among all papers.

 In our recent work, we propose two algorithms, _FairIR_ and _FairFlow_ for more fairly assigning reviewers to papers.
 In particular, both algorithms attempt to guarantee that the sum of affinities among the reviewers assigned to all papers exceeds a problem specific thresholds.
 This repository includes our implementation of both algorithms, plus some of the data needed to reproduce our experimental results.
-More technical details appear in our forthcoming paper.
+More technical details appear in our KDD 2019 paper: [arXiv](https://arxiv.org/abs/1905.11924) (official version available soon!).

 #### Dependencies

 Both the algorithms are implemented in the python (3.6) programming language.

 Our code is built on top of two libraries.
 The first is [gurobi](http://www.gurobi.com/), a powerful linear programming library.
 Free academic licenses are available.

 The second library is [or-tools](https://developers.google.com/optimization/), another powerful library that includes many optimization algorithms.
 In particular, we make use of the min-cost-flow implementation.
 For installation use pip: